larsarv/java-record-mutator-generator/README.md

 }

 public Shipment updateShipmentWithNewParcel(Shipment originalShipment, Parcel parcel) {
-    return ShipmentMutator.mutator(originalShipment)
+    return ShipmentMtor.mutator(originalShipment)
             .mutateParcels(parcels -> parcels
-                    .add(ParcelMutator.mutator(parcel)
+                    .add(ParcelMtor.mutator(parcel)
                             .setStatus(ParcelStatus.CREATED)
                             .build()))
             .build();
 }
 ```

-Below is an example of using mutators as builder.
-Note the use off the `constructor()`/`constructXyz()` functions to give compile time error if not all
+Below is an example of using constructors as builders.
+Note the use of the `constructor()`/`constructXyz()` functions to
+give compile time error if not all
 component of the record is set in the order of declaration.

 ```
 public Shipment createShipmentTestData() {
-    return ShipmentMutator.constructor()
+    return ShipmentCtor.constructor()
             .setShipmentNo("SHP001")
             .setStatus(ShipmentStatus.CREATED)
             .constructParties(parties -> parties